Click on button above to view MS Watches/Warnings/Special Wx Statements.

 THURSDAY

 Sunny.
-A chance of showers and thunderstorms in the afternoon.
-Highs in the mid 90s.
-Chance of rain 30 percent.
-Heat index values up to 105.
+A slight chance of showers in the morning.
+Much cooler with highs in the lower 60s.
+Chance of rain 20 percent.

 THURSDAY NIGHT